Bond Street Station, Crossrail

 Bond Street is one of the ten new central stations on the Crossrail scheme, nestled among prestigious buildings and busy shopping precincts of Oxford and Regent Street.
-The project has two ticket halls around 400m apart and interchanges with the Central and Jubilee lines.
+This Costain and Skanska JV has two ticket halls around 400m apart and interchanges with the Central and Jubilee lines.

 London’s congestion above ground is a challenge to navigate, but the 225 metres of passenger platforms 28 metres below ground is much more complex!
 Bond Street excitingly combines massive heavy infrastructure with extremely complex mechanical and electrical fit-outs, to facilitate the advance signalling and control systems.
 On top of that, Bond Street sets an incredible standard for public infrastructure, whilst also meeting security and usability requirements.

 With 6-7 floors per ticket hall and 400-500 people (minimum!) working on a shift, it was difficult to know where people were, what they were doing and how to avoid getting on top of each other.
 Shifts were subsequently missed, as a result of subcontractors having to stand down because they couldn't get into a particular workplace.
 The project's coordination issues were a result of the extensive workforce, management teams and diverse trades needed on-site at the same time.

 The team quickly sought a solution that would help improve the accountability and coordination of the project.
 As part of a new short-term planning process, Aphex Planner was introduced!
 As opposed to the subcontractors building their works in silos and subsequently leaving teams to work out what's going on, the engineers are now empowered to build and drive their own program.
 What's more, Planner automatically finds and tracks coordination issues, which gives the team full control.